 Hi.
 I'm Lucinda, but people often call me Lucy.

 I'm an artist, a gardener and a home cook.
+I like to write, but didn't really think of myself as a writer until fairly recently despite doing quite a lot of it professionally, so yeah, I guess I'm a writer too.
 I divide each week between our (small) Macedon Ranges farm and the city, but my heart and head belong in the country.
 Landscapes, space and quietude are things I value above almost anything you can name.
 When I'm in the city I'm usually daydreaming about the birds in my garden.

-Cooking mattered more to me when I began this blog (way back in 2006 (!)) than it does now, but things evolve right?
+Cooking mattered more to me when I began this blog (way back in 2006) than it does now, but things evolve right?
 Creative endeavours definitely do.
 For many years I worked in children's books post my art education (I've a BFA in drawing and print-making), had a brain full of kids book stuff.
 I took a break for a few years, did a lot of writing and picture-making, and last year, went back to bookselling part-time.
 All of these things end up, in one form or another, among the pages of this blog.
-I used to have a clear vision of what I wanted from this space, nourish me, but these days I go with the flow.
+I used to have a clear vision of what I wanted from this space, but these days I go with the flow.
 It's become a quiet spot to think about photos and words and how they fit together.
+Finished photos of food you will rarely see here; the process of cooking and making is far more interesting to my eye.

 I've written about food for The Guardian, gardening for Alphabet Family Journal and publish a magazine with the wonderful Kathryn Elliott called An Honest Kitchen; I used to write for Magpies and Reading Time (children's book magazines) and now write kid's book reviews for the bookshop I've worked in, on and off, for a decade or more.

-Some nice people have said some very nice things about nourish me:
+Some nice press people have said some very nice things about nourish me:

 the age (melbourne) magazine, issue #76, february 2011: Lucinda Dodds is an artist and photographer who whimsically documents everyday life and shares some marvellous, mostly vegetarian, recipes.